harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Self-Managed Enterprise Edition

-- Harness updated the Helm chart to optimize packaging and module delivery.
+- Harness has updated the Helm chart to optimize packaging and module delivery.
 (SMP-1588)

    **Restructured Helm charts**